MassimoBelfioreCode/MassimoBelfioreCode/README.md

 int main(int argc, char** argv){

-char message[] = "I know that goto instruction is dangerous, deprecated, is to be avoided in mission-critical code and means "Spaghetti Code" but let me use it as it fits good with this";
+char message[] = "I know that goto instruction is to be avoided in mission-critical code, dangerous, deprecated, and means "Spaghetti Code" but let me use it only now as it fits good with this";

 goto cplusplusProject;